Benjamin Bonzi: 2022: First ATP semifinal & Masters 1000 third round, top 50

-On his debut at the 2022 Australian Open, he won his first match at this Grand Slam, defeating Peter Gojowczyk.
+On his debut at the 2022 Australian Open, he won his first match at this Grand Slam tournament, defeating Peter Gojowczyk.

 After the withdrawal of eighth seed Gianluca Mager, Bonzi became the ninth seed at the Open 13 in Marseilles, where he beat Kamil Majchrzak, defending finalist Pierre-Hugues Herbert and fourth seed Aslan Karatsev, his first career top-20 win, to reach his first career semifinal on the ATP Tour.
 He lost to second seed Andrey Rublev in the semifinals.

 On his debut at the Indian Wells Masters, he reached the third round for the first time at this level, defeating 21st seed Lorenzo Sonego before losing to 10th seed Jannik Sinner.